ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 ### Command: follow
 + Permissions required:
-+ Usage: follow [distance]
++ Usage: follow [avatar] [distance]
 + Description:

-	- Command that will make the unit follow you.
-You can specify the distance at which the unit will follow.
+	- This commands takes up to two parameters, the first one is the person to follow and the second one is the distance from which to follow.
+If no parameters are given, the unit will follow the issuer of the command.
+The person to follow should be as much as you want of their username ( the more characters of their username you give, the more specific it will be).
+Alternatively, you can use "-stop" to finish the following action.

+### Command: follow-dist
++ Permissions required:
++ Usage: follow-dist [distance]
++ Description:

+	- This command allows you to specify the distance the unit will follow the target, without specifying a new target.
+That means that if the unit isn't following anyone, the distance will affect the next time a target is specified.
+If the unit is following someone already, the distance of following will be changed.